About

 Judy Wajcman, Professor of Sociology at the London School of Economics and Political Sciences (LSE)

-Flavio Favelli, Raffaello 500, site-specific art work at Museo Spazio Pubblico, Bologna (2020).
+Flavio Favelli, Raffaello 500, site-specific artwork at Museo Spazio Pubblico, Bologna (2020).

 Photography: Marco Pintacorona.

-Activities and Events
+Events

 All our events are open to the public and free of charge.